akbartus/WebAR-Coloring/README.md

 <img src="img/screenshot.gif" title="screen capture" alt="screen capture" width="250" style="text-align: center">

 ### **Description / Rationale**
 This repository contains the algorithm and various implementations of web-based augmented reality coloring.
 Creation of this repository was dictated by the fact that at present there are no similar works, which are open-source and affordable (all existing web AR coloring examples are not free).
-I hope that open-sourcing this repository will help to advance further immersive technologies as web AR and attract more developers to open-source.
+I hope that open-sourcing this repository will help to advance further immersive technologies as web AR and attract more developers to them.

 ### **Instructions**
 The repository contains the implementations/demos for: